AgentMC/Sao20/Translate/Ru/Part6.md

 The descending stairs were longer than could be imagined.
 There was a landing after they descended thirty steps, и then it went for another thirty, where it finally turned into a flat aisle.
 Since the height of one step was about 20 cen, it could be counted as about 12 mels underground.
 For Собора, that would be equal to a height of a third floor.

 The air was somewhat warmer than outside, but also damp и moldy.
-In truth, they first thought that there might be a hidden treasure chest of the Император Norlangarth stored in the basement, but if someone keeps it in such a place, the treasure box will lose its Life in a few years и it will decay into trash.
+In truth, they first thought that there might be a hidden treasure chest of the Император Норлангарт stored in the basement, but if someone keeps it in such a place, the treasure box will lose its Life in a few years и it will decay into trash.

 After about 50 meters, the long underground passageway turned to the right.
 Finally, they saw a weak light ahead.
 But it was not a relief.
 Whatever the light source was, there must be someone who ignited it.